 In order for this loyalty program to be successful, you must truly know the target group.
 Market research is needed to select the best strategy and to see which form of donation the customers prefer most.

 There is another loyalty program example that must be highlighted.
-We are referring to the no loyalty program where the brand is so strong and don’t need any program.
+We are referring to the no loyalty program where the brand is so strong and doesn’t need any program.

 Certainly, the most famous example is Apple.
 When the release date for a new Apple product is announced, people around the world decide to camp for a few days before in front of the Apple stores, just to get the first one to snatch their product; without any discounts or similar delays in purchasing.